 With some devices this is incredibly easy, only requiring you remove a single screw.
 Other designs require taking off the entire keyboard and removing several other components first.

-Saving Money By Buying A Modular Laptop
+Saving Money By Choosing A Modular Laptop

 Frequently Asked Questions